mrocklin/cmsc15200/labs/lab1/index.md

 *Quick Linux Tip*: You can copy and paste in Linux very easily with your mouse.
 To copy just select the text by clicking and dragging.
 To paste middle click where you want it to go.
+That's it.
 You can try this by copying the code above to the center editing panel in Eclipse.

-Once we save this file, Eclipse will do a quick recompile and hopefully the error, "undefined reference to 'main'" will disappear.
-Hopefully no other errors arose.
-If they did, see if you can fix them using Eclipse's help.

 Now lets run this program by right clicking on the `lab1` project icon, selecting **Run As : Run Local C/C++ Application**.
 A screen will come up asking which debugger you'd like to use, leave the default, "GDB Debugger" and press OK.
 The bottom panel should now have switched from Problems to Console.
 Console holds the output of the program.
 You can switch back to look at compilation problems any time by clicking on the "Problems" tab.